 LITES must attend the LITE Fall Retreat and commit to 8 out of the 10 Family Fun Nights OR 8 out of the 10 Active Family Nights throughout the school year.
 You can come to all of them if you’d like, but 8/10 is the minimum requirement to stay a LITE.
 LITES choosing to be a part of the summer program must attend the LITE Summer Retreat and commit to working two weeks in the day camp program.
 Summer LITES are required to attend 4/6 Fridays in the summer.

-LITES perform a variety of duties at these events from food prep, to puppets and drama, to lesson leading and behavior management.
+LITES perform a variety of duties at our community events from food prep, to puppets and drama, to lesson leading and child minding.
 LITES expressing an interest and aptitude in a specific area have the opportunity to explore that position further, as well as learn new and different skill areas.